Quicklist: Types of Bathroom Showers

 Line the walls with tile for a unique look.
 Tile is available in a nearly endless variety of colors and styles.
 Create custom patterns with yours for an eye-catching design.

 The downside to tile is that regular maintenance is required.
-The grout between the tiles needs to be cleaned on a regular basis.
+The grout between the tiles needs to be cleaned on a regular basis, and getting into all the nooks and crannies can be rather a labor intensive.
+You can check out alternatives to tile in the shower here.

-Few materials make as elegant of an addition to your bathroom shower as stone.
+Few materials make as elegant an addition to your bathroom shower as stone.

 A stone shower is highly attractive and gives off a modern vibe.
 They’re relatively easy to clean and upkeep, although resealing is needed on a regular basis.

-The downside to stone is that it’s the most expensive material choice.
+The downside to stone is that it’s the most expensive material choice, but it will last forever.

 A single piece of fiberglass or acrylic can be shaped to create the entire wall for your shower.

 The single-piece design means they’re one of the most durable and waterproof materials available.
-Fiberglass and acrylic are undoubtedly the most effective (and inexpensive) choice.
+Fiberglass and acrylic are undoubtedly the most effective (and inexpensive) choices.
+They are also wonderfully easy to clean!

 The downside to fiberglass and acrylic is that they tend to yellow as they age.
 These materials are also the most susceptible to scratching.